breakfastquay/dataquay/README.txt

 A test program is included in the tests/ directory -- this runs a series of unit tests and will bail out if any fails.
 To use it, run qmake and make in the tests/ directory and then run ./test-dataquay .

-Note that this is a pre-1.0 release and the API is still subject to change.

 Chris Cannam